Sarajevo Canton

+The canton is bordered by Republika Srpska to the north and east, Bosnian-Podrinje Canton Goražde to the southeast, Herzegovina-Neretva Canton to the south and southwest, and Central Bosnia Canton to the west.

-The Canton represents the metro area of the country's capital city, Sarajevo, together with the City of East Sarajevo.
+The Canton represents the metro area of Sarajevo.
 It contains 97% of the city's population, but a much smaller percentage of the official land area.
-The majority of the population is Bosniak (83,8%).
+The majority of the population is Bosniak (83.8%).